kindjar/static-data/README.md

     $ gem install static-data

-## Usage
+## Setting up Static Data for a table

+### Using the Generator

+Run the generator with the name of the model you want to build static data for (in the example below, ImageType):

+    rails generate static_data:create ImageType

+### By Hand

 Create a db/static-data directory in your app:

     mkdir db/static-data

-Create a file for each model that you want to store static for.
-The file should be named after the model.
+Create a file for the model that you want to store static data for, named after the model.
+The class name should match the model name, but with the word "Static" prepended (eg: Static\<ModelName\>).
 Implement two class methods, `columns` and `rows`.

+    cat > db/static-data/image_type.rb <<EOF
+    # For a model named ImageType:
+    class StaticImageType < StaticData::Base
+      def self.columns
+      end

+      def self.row
+      end
+    end

+## Describe your Static Data

 The `columns` method should return the names of the columns in the order their data appears in the `rows`

     # For a model named ImageType:
-    cat > db/static-data/image_type.rb <<EOF
     class StaticImageType < StaticData::Base
       def self.columns
         [:name, :mime_type, :extension]